-Road blockades are a popular method of social protest throughout latin america.
-In South America, we noticed this technique often used for demonstration.
+Road blockades are a popular method of social protest throughout Latin America.
+In South America, we noticed this technique is often used for demonstration.
 In Mexico, it was usually used as a way to shake down people for money.

 One thing we did notice was that some people would take the opportunity to set up a stop before a real ticketing booth or toll gate (say for a national park or attraction).
 They would state they are the gate and take payment even providing tickets.
 When you arrive at the real gates you have to pay again.
 If there is no gate, and you are not sure if the people waving you down are legitimate, keep cruising past, you can always return to pay if you made a mistake.

 Do I Need Car Insurance in Mexico?

 You are legally required to have car insurance when driving in Mexico, and we think it’s a good idea to have it anyway.

 Most US insurance companies do not offer coverage in Mexico, so you’ll need to arrange extra cover before you arrive.
 We found the cheapest Mexican car insurance to be Lewis and Lewis Mexican Auto Insurance.
 For less than $300 USD, we were able to insure our van with full coverage for a year.
 This is an absolute steal when compared to the exorbitant prices in the United States.

 We camped throughout Mexico from rural areas to big cities from quiet villages to busy beaches.
 We generally felt safe although there were a couple of isolated incidents that made us nervous.

 One night we camped on a dark street in Palenque, as we were falling asleep someone tried to open the car using the locked handles.
 I yelled out assumed the intruder wouldn’t return.
 That night, we awoke at 4:00 in the morning to someone inside our car rummaging around for whatever goods he could find.
 It was a terrifying experience at the time, but does make for a great van life horror story!